Topic

 💡

-What is a round-robin?
+What is brute force?

-Take, for example, a 4-digit dial lock.
+Take, for example, a 4-digit combination lock.

-On my PC (Core i5 11th generation), with a default iteration count of 100,000, each encryption took roughly 800ms.
+On my PC (Core i5 11th generation), with the default iteration count of 100,000, each encryption takes approximately 800ms.

 💡